Zhentao-Lin/Freenove_Computer_Case_Kit_Pro_for_Raspberry_Pi/README.md

 Here is one of our product displays to give you a more intuitive understanding of the product's appearance design and structural features:

-*FNK0107W - 4-slot version with display, supports 4 SSD installation*
+*FNK0107W - 4-slot version with display, supports 4 SSD installation.*

 *Note: Only one SSD is provided at most when actually sold.*

 <div align="center">